 The routine to use for moving off is POM - Preparation, Observation and Manoeuvre.
+In a Manual car, the actions are as follows:

-- Preparation Apply the clutch and place the car into first gear while holding the handbrake on.
-Press the accelerator and bring the clutch up to a point where it starts to engage the engine. - Observation Starting from your left shoulder, check every window and mirror taking particular care with the area to the right and rear of the car as this is a blind spot. - Manoeuvre Only pull out when it is safe to do so.
-Release the handbrake and depress the accelerator while bringing the clutch up gently.
+- Preparation Press and hold the clutch down and select first gear.
+Gently, press the accelerator and bring the clutch up to the biting point where it starts to engage the engine. - Observation Starting to your left take effective observation through every window and in every mirror.
+Take particular care with the area to the right rear of the car as this is a blind spot. - Manoeuvre Only move off when it is safe to do so.
+Bring the clutch up slowly whilst gently increasing the pressure on the accelerator.
+If you are learning in an Automatic car, discuss the actions with your Instructor.
 When stopping, use the MSM/PSL routine: Mirror-Signal-Manoeuvre/ Position-Speed-Look.